Omkar-Pomendkar/backend/Readme.md

 8) Making use of Nodemon - as soon as you change file  it will restart the server automatically
 9) Install nodemon -npm i -D nodemon
 10) In Script add this "dev" : "nodemon src/index.js"
+11) git add and push the Code
+12) Now create folder in src which is models , routes , utils , middleware , db , controllers
+13) make use of prettier section
+14) Doing setting to work in project environment